dnet-team/dnet-basic-aggregator/README.md

 Suggested minimal hardware requirements:

-- Operating system: almost anything but Windows
+- Operating system: almost anything but Windows.
 - HARD DISK space: mostly depends on the quantity and size of records you are going to collect.
 A couple of GBs for a small repository (<10K metadata recods) should be fine.
 See suggestions on installing mongodb below.

 ## Software requirements